HamnYce/h-blog/src/pages/blogs/reflection_week/github_reflection.md

 - themy-net: full-stack application to scan,store and allow categorization of network devices
 - touch-designer-sketches: for-fun sketches made in touchdesigner

-\*repos are private by default and will be made public once the appropriate changes have been made
+\*repos are private by default and will be made public once a nice readme has been added

 ## Adding Nice READMEs